GMBog/greenfeedr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# greenfeedR
+# greenfeedr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of greenfeedR is to provide convenient functions to process GreenFeed files
+The goal of greenfeedr is to provide convenient functions to process GreenFeed files

 ## Installation